arvidn/libtorrent/docs/utp.rst

 running hot are likely to have a clock drift compared to computers running cool.

-So, by updating the delay base periodically based on the lowest seen sample, you'll either end up changing it upwards (artificaially making the delay samples appear small) without the congestion or delay actually having changed, or you'll end up with a significant clock drift and have artificially low samples because of that.
+So, by updating the delay base periodically based on the lowest seen sample, you'll either end up changing it upwards (artificially making the delay samples appear small) without the congestion or delay actually having changed, or you'll end up with a significant clock drift and have artificially low samples because of that.